 Matsudo City Museum

 The Matsudo Museum provides a comprehensive overview of the city’s history from the old stone age to the 1960s.
-There are also reconstructed houses, based on the excavated remains of 4500-year old villages, that you can enter and observe.
+There are also reconstructed houses, based on the excavated remains of 4500-year old villages, that you can

 Address: Sendabori 671